0xChin/FaucetDiscordBot/README.md

-# LW3 Faucet
+# Faucet Bot

-This project was made for [LearnWeb3DAO](https://learnweb3.io) as a project for a bountie of EarnWeb3.
+This project was made for [LearnWeb3DAO](https://learnweb3.io) for a bountie of EarnWeb3.
 It uses the [Kevin Novak's Typescript Discord Bot Template](https://github.com/KevinNovak/Discord-Bot-TypeScript-Template).
+I've made it a template and gave it some functionalities so you can add it in your own server :)

 ## Command Structure

 The Discord bot accepts a command that looks like this:

-`/faucet <network> <token>` and then disburse a predefined amount of funds (specific to that token on that network) to the ETH address associated with that person's Discord account.
+`/faucet <network> <token> <address>` and then disburse a predefined amount of funds (specific to that token on that network) to the address sent.

 ## Demo